-Caits Meissner is a writer, community artist & facilitator invested in the transformative & rehabilitative capacities of imagination & creativity.
+Caits Meissner is a poet, artist, & cultural worker invested in the transformative, restorative, & change-making capacities of imagination and creativity.

 Teaching & Community Background.